 Before sending packages to far-flung lands, use these key considerations to build your best global shipping operation.

-Between trucks, trains, planes and ships, there's plenty of transportation options for international shipping.
-Just like moving packages within the country, the rule of thumb is that the faster the shipping, the higher the cost.
+Between trucks, trains, planes and ships, there are plenty of transportation options for international freight shipping.
+Whether shipments are moving via air freight, sea or ground, moving packages within the country, the rule of thumb is that the faster the shipping, the higher the cost.
 However, there are more logistics at play.
-Picking the best modes of transportation should factor:
+Picking the best modes of transportation for international freight shipping should factor:

 - Delivery timeframe

 While these are all critical factors, don't forget about the most important variable – your customers.
 Their cultural or personal preferences may be different than what we see domestically.
 For example, some customers care more about low-carbon supply chain than two-day delivery.
 Offering shipping options based on their preferences could improve the brand's image and please customers.